cynsdaemon/memory-game/README.md

 # Memory Game
 --------

 This repo serves as a home for the 'Memory Game' project in the Udacity [Frontend Web Development](https://www.udacity.com/course/front-end-web-developer-nanodegree--nd001) Nanodegree.
+The Memory Game is a web-based card matching game.
+Gameplay and rules may have some similarities to the card game [Concentration](https://en.wikipedia.org/wiki/Concentration_(game)).
+However, this web based game uses JavaScript and the DOM to run a simple game loop, generate and shuffle cards on the deck, handle events, and implement a player moves and game timer.

 Instructions
 --------